2015-16 Procedures and regulations

 Grade-Point Computation – Technical Grade Point Average

-- To compute the technical grade point average, the same formula listed above is used.
-Courses used for the technical grade point average consist of all upper division technical courses taken in satisfaction of major requirements (whether passed or not).
-They would include all courses in engineering, mathematics, chemistry, physics, statistics, biological sciences and computer science required for the major.
-A 2.0 technical grade-point average is required for graduation.
+- Technical courses include all courses in engineering, mathematics, chemistry, physics, statistics, biological sciences and computer science required for the major.
+To compute the technical grade point average, the same formula listed above is used.
+Courses used for the technical grade point average consist of all technical courses taken in satisfaction of major requirements (whether passed or not).
+Courses used for the upper division technical grade point average consist of all upper division technical courses taken in satisfaction of major requirements (whether passed or not).
+A 2.0 upper division technical grade-point average is required for graduation.
 The technical grade-point average represents your major grade-point average.

 Repetition of Courses